chickenbug/mouse_track/README.md

 # Current Tasks

-- quick benchmark NodeJS uWebsocket vs uWebsocket C++
-    - find optimal chunk size to send over websockets [done] 4096 bytes seems ok.
+## "Researching"
+- rudimentary benchmark on local machine shows packet size of 4096 bytes is optimal.
+- how many websockets can we support on a small digital ocean server?

 - capture cursor positions on the front-end [done]
-- see how many open websockets we can support on a single digital ocean server
 - benchmark NodeJS driver vs libmongoc on a simple insert workload
 - couple issues:
     - we need a replica set, Atlas M0 won't cut it.

+What is the max number of bytes we can have in memory at a given time?